enRose/enRose.github.io/c-sharp/rule-engine/rule-engine-pattern.md

 }
 ```

-This demo engine has two running configurations: hits the first failed rule then short-circuit; and runs all rules returns a dictionary contains any rules that failed.
+This demo engine has two configurations: hits the first failed rule then short-circuit; and runs all rules returns a dictionary contains any rules that failed.

 Let's look at the rules and rule collection.

+CatRules collection inherits from RuleEngine.
+In rule collection's constructor, it takes in its context and list out all the rules we want the engine to run.

+Each rule is a single class that inherits from ```Rule<T>``` and should only test against a single business rule.
+Name the rule class carefully as its name will be returned if it fails.

 ## Rules